 There is a revolutionary new interface designed on the mainboard - the AIR Bus (CN25).
-The AIR Bus is designed to connect to some other device to introduce more features to the mainboard.
-There is the "KeyBIOSTM" which is one of the devices designed to connect with the AIR Bus and it will give you lots of incredible features to your PC system.
+There is the "PortableBIOSTM" device which can be connected to the AIR Bus and it will give you lots of incredible features to your PC system.